Rushlin Boy and the Excellence in Broadcasting Network.

 Pot smoking linked to psychotic disorders among all cannabis users, including sporadic experimenters and habitual users.

-The researchers found that the risk for uh psychotic illnesses did appear to increase with dose, suggesting that stopping marijuana use would decrease the risk.
+The researchers found that the risk for psychotic illnesses did appear to increase with dose, suggesting that stopping marijuana use would decrease the risk.

 In other words, normal for you.

-You know, that's the study about that.
+You know, that's a study about that.

 See other fat people.

-In fact, even if you have a fat friend that lives across the country, just knowing the fat friends 2,500 miles away and is fat makes you comfortable being fat.
+In fact, even if you have a fat friend that lives across the country, just knowing the fat friends 2,500 miles away is fat makes you comfortable being fat.

-But they say don't throw your friends overboard.
+But they say, don't throw your friends overboard.

 Well, why not?